-The basic resident fee increased on the 20th September 2019.
+The basic resident did not increase on the 20th September 2020.
 The rate is set by Department of Health and Aging.
 This rate changes twice a year on the 20th March and 20th September.

 Please remember to give Lynette Dresselhaus your email details for easier communications.
 If you have not already done so, you can drop this into administration.